pparesh25/Getbhavcopy-alternative/README.md

 # My recommendation

-The Getbhavcopy software did not download all indexes. if you want to download and update all NSE indexes Use the Index Eod data from the folder "NSE index with the original name up to 2023-06-19" and update the database until 2023-06-19.
+The Getbhavcopy software did not download all indexes. if you want to download and update all NSE indexes.<br> Use the Indexes Eod data from the folder "NSE index with the original name up to 2023-06-19" and update the database until 2023-06-19.
-Then, execute the Python script named "NSE Index only with original index name.py" to update the data for your required date.
+Then use the Python script named "NSE Index only with original index name.py" to update the data for your required date.<br>
-Finally, Use the Python script "Getbhavcopy-Eq-with original Indexes name.py" to regularly update your database.
+Finally Use the Python script "Getbhavcopy-Eq-with original Indexes name.py" to regularly update your database.

 The benefit of downloading data using the "Getbhavcopy-Eq-with original Indexes name.py" script is that it will automatically add any new indexes introduced by NSE.